toerndev/svelte-ts-eslint-tailwind/README.md

 npm i -D @ota-meshi/eslint-plugin-svelte svelte-eslint-parser eslint-plugin-prettier npm un eslint-plugin-svelte3
 # Disable the rule 'no-inner-declarations' for .svelte files because it makes no sense
+# Change the default lint and format scripts if you like eslint-plugin-prettier.

 npx svelte-add tailwindcss
 # This installs postcss, postcss-load-config, autoprefixer, cssnano and tailwindcss